Why you should care about a Maryland Mortgage Law I helped change…

 On top of all that, this law did little to protect consumers anyways.
 At the time of writing, mortgage brokers make up less than 10% of the residential mortgage originations in Maryland and the rest of the country.
 This law is only for them.
 Banks and Direct Lenders, churn away.
 Why would the law be written this way?
 Who the hell knows, but I’ll guess anyways.
 Brokers are typically small businesses like the family shop I own.
 I don’t have money for lobbyists, and until recently our Association has been weak (more on this soon).
 Banks and Lenders do.
 So let’s write a consumer protection law to look like we’re doing something, when in fact it only impacts a small percentage of the loans that are originated.

-But the good news is that things are happening on the state level of politics.
+The good news is that things are happening on the state level of politics.
 Not just in Maryland but in state capitals around the country.
 People want to be heard, and many politicians are listening.
 So I when I found out about SB0566 and its goal of repealing the law I just spent 500 words babbling about, I e-mailed the sponsoring politician, Senator Andrew Serafini from Washington County, Maryland.
 To my surprise, I got an immediate response and a request to come testify the following week in front of the finance committee.
 Pretty cool.

 I started asking anyone who knew anything about this sort of stuff.
 What do I do?
 How should I prepare?
 What should I expect?
 I got lots of great advice, but was told to temper my expectations.
 It’s a Republican Bill in a Democratic-Controlled State.
 They’ve tried to pass this the last two years and have gotten nowhere.
 That’s OK, this is going to be a great experience either way.